-For some months now I have been meaning to have a go at making my own vanilla bean paste.
-I usually use Nielsen-Massey, but after its recent price hike for the giant bottle it was just bugging me how much I was spending on the stuff.
+For some months now I have been meaning to have a go at making my own vanilla bean-paste.
+I would usually use Nielsen-Massey, but after its price hike for the giant bottle it was just bugging me how much I was spending on the stuff.
 Don’t get me wrong, it’s delicious and besides the price tag I love everything else about it.
 I even enquired about opening a trade account direct, but the savings really weren’t that beneficial.

 (For a bit of background have a read of this post I wrote some time ago explaining the differences and benefits between extracts, essences and pastes.)

-So, like vanilla extract this paste is made using the whole vanilla pod.
-Vanilla bean-paste has a delicious smell, taste and look (the tiny little flecks look so pretty).
+Vanilla bean-paste has a delicious smell, taste and look; the tiny little flecks look so pretty.
 I use in all of my baking, whether its cakes, cupcakes, brownies, biscuits…even my buttercream.
-It’s as important to me as the eggs.. honestly, if you ask me it should be every bakers secret weapon!
+It’s as important to me as the eggs…if you ask me it should be every baker’s secret weapon!

 It’s also worth noting that vanilla bean paste can be used as a direct substitute for vanilla extract.
 Vanilla paste is far more flavourful and luxurious than vanilla extract.
 While both have great uses in baking, vanilla paste adds something special.

 1 tsp bean paste = 1 tsp extract